Shaping Identity in Medieval French Literature

 “Maps out new territory that offers an in-depth investigation of a crucial aspect of medieval literature.
-The notion of ‘the other within’ promises (and delivers) insight into what differentiates as well as brings together past and present concerns.”—Matilda Tomaryn Bruckner, author of Chrétien Continued: A Study of the “Conte du Graal” and its Verse Continuations
+The notion of ‘the other within’ promises (and delivers) insight into what differentiates as well as brings together past and present concerns.”—Matilda Tomaryn Bruckner, author of Chrétien Continued: A Study of the “Conte du Graal” and Its Verse Continuations

-Adrian P. Tudor is senior lecturer in French in the School of Histories, Languages and Cultures at the University of Hull.
+Adrian P. Tudor is senior lecturer in French at the University of Hull.
 He has authored and coedited numerous books, including Grant Risee?
 The Medieval Comic Presence.Kristin L. Burr is professor in the Department of Modern and Classical Languages at Saint Joseph’s University.
 She is coeditor of The Old French Fabliaux: Essays on Comedy and Context.

 There are currently no reviews available